Joseph Parry: Professor and doctor of music

 In 1881, the Parry family left Aberystwyth for Swansea, where Parry became the organist at Ebenezer Chapel and was head of a musical college he founded.
-When he was offered a chair at Cardiff University in 1888, Parry and his family moved to the nearby town of Penarth.
+When he was offered a chair at the University College of South Wales and Monmouthshire in 1888, Parry and his family moved to the nearby town of Penarth.
 He lectured and taught at the university and was known as "Y Doctor Mawr" ("The Great Doctor").
 Parry also accepted a position as the organist at Christ Church Congregational Church in Penarth.

 Parry became a candidate for principal of the Guildhall School of Music in 1896; the vacancy was due to the death of Sir Joseph Barnby.
-Officials of the city of Cardiff, colleagues and students at Cardiff University, as well as Parry's former teachers wrote letters to the School of Music Committee in support of his election to the position.
+Officials of the city of Cardiff, colleagues and students at the University College of South Wales and Monmouthshire, as well as Parry's former teachers wrote letters to the School of Music Committee in support of his election to the position.
 There were 38 applicants for the position; the field was reduced to two candidates through a series of ballots by the Court of Common Council.
 Parry was no longer under consideration after the first round of reductions.
 He remained at the university and continued his work as an eisteddfod adjudicator, a conductor at Cymanfaoedd Canu, and as a performer and lecturer throughout Wales and the United States until the time of his death.